Code-Institute-Submissions/UCFD-Milestone-Project-8/README.md

-This is my first Milestone Project as part of the Code Institute's Diploma in Software Development
+This is my first Milestone Project as part of the Code Institute's Diploma in Software Development.

 ## Mark Cavendish - Professional Cyclist